sushant071996/House-Price-Prediction-Polynomial-Regression-/README.md

 ![](Figures/outputlstatPoly.png)

-	Thats approx 64% accuracy with LSTAT and its 2 degree feature (x square), but it should not overfit..
+	Thats approx 64% accuracy with LSTAT and its 2 degree feature (x square), but it should not overfit.
 	To test the overfit we need new data to check performance on Test Data also

 ![](Figures/polynomialLstat.png)